 One of the world’s premier tourist destinations, Bangkok presents expats with a wholly different cultural environment within the familiar framework of a cosmopolitan, international city.
 Expats moving to Bangkok are usually mesmerised by its cityscape, which is carved by canals that branch out from the Chao Phraya River.

 Snaking through the heart of the city, this natural feature not only shapes the city’s layout, but also daily life.
 The influence of the river and its canals can be seen in its many floating markets and the cultural customs of its residents.

 Living in Bangkok as an expat

 Bangkok is the capital of Thailand, its largest city and the centre of business, culture and politics.
-The majority of Bangkok's expat population moves to the city for the plethora of cultural attractions and boundless work opportunities.
-While skilled expats can be found in industries such as finance and logistics, many foreigners find that teaching English is still the easiest way to make a living in the Thai capital.
-Jobs in this field are plentiful.
+The majority of Bangkok's expat population moves to the city for the plethora of cultural attractions and work opportunities.
+While skilled expats can be found in industries such as finance and logistics, many foreigners find that teaching English is still the easiest way to make a living in the Thai capital, as jobs in this field are plentiful.